RonElhar/Kamin-Client/README.md

 ## Getting Started

-* Make sure you have nodejs installed in order to use npm package manager https://nodejs.org/en/
+* Make sure you have nodejs installed in order to use node package manager (npm) https://nodejs.org/en/

 * Make sure kamin-server is up & running - https://github.com/RonElhar/Kamin-Server/ see README.